The Satan Pit: Broadcast and home media

+Critical reception

 IGN's Ahsan Haque gave "The Satan Pit" a score of 8.7 out of 10.
 He was generally positive and praised the CGI that animated the Beast, though he noted that the Doctor made some "logical leaps".
 Dave Golder of SFX felt that the ambition of the story could not live up to production values, but he praised Tennant and Piper.
 While he found some "scripting misfires" like the easy recovery of the TARDIS, he described the story as "action-packed, ambitious, emotionally draining and, thankfully, still willfully different to every other SF show out there."
 Arnold T Blumburg of Now Playing was more critical, giving "The Satan Pit" a grade of C+.
 He found it a disappointing conclusion which spent too much time getting the Doctor to the monster, only for him to confront it by "ranting and raving rather embarrassingly at a roaring CGI effect."
 He also criticised the Doctor's concentration on saving Rose without mentioning the other characters, and noted that a few previously unseen crew members appeared and that "entire plot threads also go nowhere".
 Still, he praised the acting of the guest cast, the music, and the effects, concluding that the two-parter was "a qualified success that offers solid character, brilliant visual design and some thought-provoking moments damaged only by poor plotting and some glaring missed opportunities".

+In print

+A novelisation of this episode and "The Impossible Planet" written by Matt Jones was released as a paperback, ebook, and an audiobook on 26 March 2026 under the title The Satan Pit as part of the Target Collection.